Modify network configuration on an existing machine

 • If the configuration is valid:

-• The netconfigCandidate field contains the Netplan configuration file candidate rendered using the modified L2 template
+• The netconfigCandidate field contains the Netplan configuration file candidate rendered using the modified objects

 • The netconfigCandidateState and netconfigFilesStates fields have the OK status

-• The netconfigFilesStates field contains the old checksum meaning that the effective Netplan configuration is still based on the old version of the L2 template
+• The netconfigFilesStates field contains the old date and checksum meaning that the effective Netplan configuration is still based on the previous versions of the modified objects

 • The messages field may contain some warnings but no errors

-• If the L2 template rendering fails, the candidate of Netplan configuration is empty and its netconfigV2state status contains an error message.
-A broken candidate of Netplan configuration cannot be approved and copied to the effective Netplan configuration.
+• If the L2 template rendering fails, the candidate for Netplan configuration is empty and its netconfigCandidateState status contains an error message.
+A broken candidate for Netplan configuration cannot be approved and become the effective Netplan configuration.

 Warning

-Do not proceed to the next step until you make sure that the netconfigV2 field contains the required configuration and this configuration is valid.
+Do not proceed to the next step until you make sure that the netconfigCandidate field contains the valid configuration and this configuration meets your expectations.

 3. Approve the new network configuration for the related IpamHost objects: